 Here are some excellent chess problems by my fellow countrymen.
 I chose positions which impressed me much 30 years ago and which may be attractive for a non-expert.
 You must try to sove them yourself to really appreciate their quality.

-Study 23 is probably the most famous endgame study.
+Study 33 is probably the most famous endgame study.
 White's only chance are his Pawns, but Black has a clever mate combination.
-To refute it, White promotes his three Pawns into a Knight, a Bishop and a Rook, and achieves a spectacular stalemate. /BODY>
+To refute it, White promotes his three Pawns into a Knight, a Bishop and a Rook, and achieves a spectacular stalemate.